fbpx

 Where the Norwegian Prima Sails

-If you’ve ever dreamt of visiting the Western Caribbean, this Texas cruise aboard the Norwegian Prima is for you!
 Beginning in 2023 through April 2024, you can book everything from 4 to 11-day cruises to the following places with 8 to 9 hours spent in port, meaning plenty of time for exploring:

 • Costa Maya and Cozumel, Mexico

-• Norwegian Cruise Lines private island, Harvest Caye (Belize)
+• Norwegian Cruise Line’s private island, Harvest Caye (Belize)

 • Belize City, Belize